Recipe Overview

 - Tweak the seasonings to reflect your own taste.
 Add more garlic or omit it.
 Stir in a bit of cayenne pepper or smoked paprika.

 Freeze: Meatballs are so handy to make ahead and store in the freezer, either cooked or uncooked.
 They thaw quickly and can be used in pasta sauces (try my spicy Arrabbiata sauce!), soups, sandwiches or as appetizers.
-See recipe notes for freezing directions.
+See recipe notes for freezing instructions.

 Make a double batch.
 Why not make a double batch of meatballs while you’re at it?
 It’s really just as easy to make a big batch although you’ll spend a little more time rolling the balls.
 Usually ground beef and pork are sold in one pound packages which is exactly the amount you need for a double batch.